fxu1024/fxu1024.github.io/docs/ds/cdwquotamgmt.md

 ## 6. Conclusion

 - Enabling quota management does not mean that all new pods of CDW will use the yunikorn scheduler, which brings confusion to resource control.
-Pods using the k8s scheduler will get unlimited resources.
+Pods using the default k8s scheduler can be allocated resources beyond the quota.